 Payment of Redemption Proceeds.
 You may redeem your Fund shares at the NAV per share next determined after the Transfer Agent or an Authorized Intermediary receives your redemption request in good order.
 Your redemption request cannot be processed on days the NYSE is closed.
-All requests received by a Fund in good order after the close of the regular trading session of the NYSE (generally 4:00 p.m., Eastern Time) will generally be processed on the next business day.
-Under normal circumstances, the Funds expect to meet redemption requests through the sale of investments held in cash or cash equivalents.
-In situations in which investment holdings in cash or cash equivalents are not sufficient to meet redemption requests, the Funds will typically borrow money through the Funds' bank line-of-credit.
-The Funds may also choose to sell portfolio assets for the purpose of meeting such requests.
-The Funds further reserve the right to distribute "in-kind" securities from the Funds' portfolio in lieu (in whole or in part) of cash under certain circumstances, including under stressed market conditions.
+All requests received by the Fund in good order after the close of the regular trading session of the NYSE (generally 4:00 p.m., Eastern Time) will generally be processed on the next business day.
+Under normal circumstances, the Fund expects to meet redemption requests through the sale of investments held in cash or cash equivalents.
+In situations in which investment holdings in cash or cash equivalents are not sufficient to meet redemption requests, the Fund will typically borrow money through the Fund's bank line-of-credit.
+The Fund may also choose to sell portfolio assets for the purpose of meeting such requests.
+The Fund further reserves the right to distribute "in-kind" securities from the Fund's portfolio in lieu (in whole or in part) of cash under certain circumstances, including under stressed market conditions.
 Redemptions-in-kind are discussed in greater detail below.